 The MIT research shows that these values infuse a number of practices in Digital Organizations.
 More traditional organizations instead have developed other practices consolidated over time.
 And although these are often mocked from truly digital natives, they are essential to guarantee the stability of organizations that some time have more than a century of lasting success.

-Figure 2 shows a possible alignment between the practices that Digital Natives have established, and more traditional practices present in consolidated organisation.
-This however should not be seen in terms of an unreconcilable gap, but more into a mix that can make the success of a traditional organisation that can become Digital.
+Figure 2 shows a possible alignment between the practices that Digital Natives have established, and more traditional practices present in the consolidated organisation.
+This, however, should not be seen in terms of an unreconcilable gap, but more into a mix that can make the success of a traditional organisation that can become Digital.

 Build the practices that are needed for success.

-Experimentation and Self Organization are two key practices that needs to be enabled if we want to be successful.
+Experimentation and Self Organization are two key practices that need to be enabled if we want to be successful.
 The link with autonomy, impact and openness is clear.
-What-summer important is to tie this in with the correct data and KPIs.
+What is important is to tie this in with the correct data and KPIs.

 our analysis shows that rapid experimentation and self-organizing strongly drive measures of self-reported performance, including growth and innovation.